hoeyi/hoeyi/README.md

 # Isaac Hoey

 ## About me
-- 🔭 I'm currently working on `applications for streamlining daily life`
+- 🔭 I'm currently working on `applications for robust and easy finanical management`
-- 🌱 I am currently learning `containerized applicatons`
 - 👯 I’m looking to learn all that can be learned in a lifetime

 ## Projects